-Stacey Schepens Niemiec PhD, OTR/L
+Stacey Schepens Niemiec PhD, OTR/L, DipACLM (she/her/hers)

 Download Curriculum Vitae

-Assistant Professor of Research Stacey Schepens Niemiec’s research focuses broadly on the promotion of health and wellness in older individuals.
+Associate Professor of Research Stacey Schepens Niemiec’s research focuses broadly on the promotion of health and wellness in older individuals.
 Her work centers on the underlying mechanisms that facilitate or inhibit healthy aging, as well as methodologies — especially ones that incorporate cutting-edge technology — that emphasize activity participation.
 She relies on a multidisciplinary combination of occupational therapy, instructional technology, and gerontology principles to guide her investigations, with an eye towards development of lifestyle-based interventions that are designed to counterbalance the chronic health problems that beset the older population.

 in Occupational Science and Occupational Therapy

 2013 | University of Southern California

 Master of Science (MS)